 It was in 1983 that the vehicle passed to the Lancastrian Transport Group and the vehicle was moved undercover to the St. Helens Transport Museum.
 Some work has been undertaken on overhauling the chassis and one of the next stages is to lift the delicate body off the chassis for shotblasting.
 The body framing will need a complete renewal and it is hoped to progress this when funding permits.
 No. 2687 was moved to Blackpool in October 2004.

-During Spring 2018, 2687 was moved to the Isle of Man where a specialist joinery contractor is now working on the timber frame rebuild.
+During Spring 2018, 2687 was moved to the Isle of Man where a specialist joinery contractor is now working on the timber frame rebuild as a long term project.